chocolateboy/string_splitter/README.md

 But, because the API is squeezed into two overloaded parameters (the separator and the limit), achieving the desired effects can be tricky.
 For instance, while `String#split` removes empty trailing tokens (by default), it provides no way to remove *all* empty tokens.
-Likewise, the cramped API means there's no way to combine e.g. a limit (positive integer) with an instruction to preserve empty tokens (negative integer).
+Likewise, the cramped API means there's no way to combine e.g. a limit (positive integer) with the option to preserve empty tokens (negative integer).

 If `split` was being written from scratch, without the baggage of its legacy API,